China–Vanuatu relations: Relationship with Taiwan

 From 1982 to 2004, Vanuatu consistently recognised the People's Republic of China.
 In November 2004, Prime Minister Serge Vohor briefly established diplomatic relations with the Republic of China (Taiwan), before being ousted for that reason in a vote of no confidence the following month.
 Vanuatu has recognised the PRC ever since.
 Nonetheless, Vohor remained a critic of what he perceived as China's excessive influence on the Vanuatuan government.

 Recent developments

 In July 2019, six Chinese nationals, some with Vanuatuan passports, were deported from Vanuatu to China on accusations of internet scamming.
 The incident drew condemnation from abroad as the individuals were not given the chance to appear before a court and were held for days without charge.
 In November 2019, expatriate Dan McGarry, who is the media director of the Daily Post newspaper in Vanuatu, was not allowed to return to the country after Prime Minister Charlot Salwai accused him of negatively reporting the country's ties with China.

+In July 2024, Minister Charlot Salwai graced the opening ceremony of the new $21 million Presidential palace built by China.
+Hu Chunhua bestowed Vanatu an oversized novelty golden key emblazoned with "China Aid".
+Dragon dancers and ceremonial kava brew completed the festivity.